 When it comes to the most affectionate dog breeds, you really are spoilt for choice.
 We've gathered 19 of the most cuddly, snuggly and kissy dog breeds so that you can add some extra sweetness to your home.
 And don't worry if you're new to being a pet parent - many affectionate dog breeds also happen to make our list of the best dog breeds for first time owners.
 So while one or two dogs on this list will require a firm and confident hand (the Akita, for example), you'll find most are more than suitable for you if you're just starting out on your dog owning adventure.
 Affectionate and obedient?
 How could you say no?

 Without further ado, here are the 19 of the most affectionate dog breeds that may have you reconsidering how many pets you want in the house.

 - Best dry dog food: Which brand of dry food is king of the kibble?

 - Best dog shampoo: Keep your best friend clean, healthy and smelling great

 - Best service dog breeds: Which canines excel at caring for humans?

 PetsRadar’s most affectionate dog breeds

-Pugs love their owners and can be very needy.
-They’ll often follow you around and want to sprawl out on the bed or in your lap.
-They love the attention and like to spend lots of time with their owners.
+Pugs love their owners and can be very needy, demanding attention from them nearly all the time.
+They’ll often follow you around and want to sprawl out on the bed or in your lap - anywhere near you will do.
 They enjoy belly rubs, kisses, and cuddles and are the perfect snuggle buddy whenever you need a pick me up!